AndrewGuerrero/ng-caryll/content/effective_cpp.md

 };
 ```

-> - Maintain consistency with built-in types.
+> - Stay consistent with built-in types.
 This makes things intuitive.
-> - Don't make clients remember to do things (`return` smart pointers)
+> - Don't make clients remember to do things.
+Instead, `return` smart pointers.
->   - `shared_ptr` can also give each object a custom `delete`r
+>   - `shared_ptr` can also give each object a custom `delete`r.
->   - additionally, `shared_ptr` prevents problems such as creating a `new` object on one DLL and
+>   - Additionally, `shared_ptr` prevents problems such as creating a `new` object on one DLL and
 >     `delete`ing it on another.

 **Things to Remember**

 - Good interfaces are easy to use correctly and hard to use incorrectly.
 You should strive for
   these characteristics in all your interfaces.
-- Ways to facilitate correct use include consistency in interfaces and behavioral compatibility
+- Ways to promote correct use include consistency in interfaces and behavioral compatibility
   with build-in types.
 - Ways to prevent errors include creating new types, restricting operations on new types,
   constraining object values, and eliminating client resource management responsibilities.